 The main unaccounted potential source of error is in the assumptions of the capture-recapture analysis.
-Aside from no linkage error, the three main assumptions of the formula used are (i) independence of the data sources, (ii) homogeneity in probabilities of case ascertainment and (iii) equivalent source populations.
+Aside from no linkage error, the three main assumptions of the formula used are (i) equivalent source populations, (ii) homogeneity in probabilities of detection and (iii) independence of the data sources.
 (16) Most concerning is the source populations, which are known to have slight differences; people not born in hospital (an estimate 3% of all births) have no opportunity for their Down's status to be 'captured' in the HES birth cohort.
-This is likely to have led to overestimation of the total prevalence and underestimation of case ascertainment in each dataset.
-We considered accounting for this quantitatively but this became complicated by implausible combinations with other bias parameters, suggesting that any bias may already be encompassed within the plausible range.
+By increasing the number of people identified only by NDSCR, this is likely to have led to overestimation of the number of unrecorded cases (cases detected by neither source), and therefore overestimation of the total prevalence and underestimation of case ascertainment in each dataset (the denominator for case ascertainment is the estimated total prevalence).
+We considered accounting for this quantitatively but this became complicated by implausible combinations with other bias parameters, suggesting that the potential for bias was already encompassed within the plausible range.

-Heterogeneity in the probability of detection in either data source could have occurred if some parts of the population were both less likely to be screened and less likely to be born in hospital (e.g. people from rural and remote areas), which would similarly have inflated linked data estimates.
-These may have been offset by dependence between the data source, if people recorded in one data source were more likely to be recorded in the other because of related data collection mechanisms.
+Heterogeneity in the probability of detection in either data source could have occurred if some parts of the population were both less likely to be screened and less likely to be born in hospital (e.g. people from rural and remote areas).
+This could similarly have inflated linked data estimates but may have been offset by dependence between the data source, if people recorded in one data source were more likely to be recorded in the other (e.g. because of related data collection mechanisms).

-Regardless, the contribution of unrecorded cases (estimated through capture-recapture) was relatively small at between 0.8% (2012) and 6.2% (2001) (Table S4, Appendix 2, Supplementary Material), so even if these phenomena varied over time—which there is no obvious reason to suspect—they could not feasibly have accounted for all of the observed differences in trends.
-(8){de Graaf, 2017 #1415} (21, 22)de Graaf, Buckley (23)Public Health Agency of Canada (24)
+Regardless of these three assumptions, the contribution of unrecorded cases (those estimated through capture-recapture) was relatively small at between 0.8% (2012) and 6.2% (2001) (Table S3, Appendix 2, Supplementary Material).
+Even if these phenomena varied over time—which there is no obvious reason to suspect—they could not feasibly have accounted for all of the observed differences in trends.

+In 2014, the NDSCR was integrated into the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).
+NCARDRS now integrates information from every maternity unit in England, has established electronic data feeds from cytogenetic laboratories, and is able to trace birth outcomes through the NHS Summary Care Record.
+Our findings about live births recorded in the NDSCR are therefore unlikely to be generalisable to NCARDRS, while data for all registrations (i.e. including unknown birth outcomes) may be more comparable.

+Similarly, our findings with respect to identification of Down's syndrome in HES cannot be generalised to other diseases, phenotypes or datasets (see (8) for a relevant example with contrasting findings).
+There is considerable variation in how diagnostic information is recorded in administrative data across diagnoses, between datasets and potentially over time, so it is important to assess the quality of administrative data sources in the context of each analysis.

+When interpreting trends in live birth prevalence of Down's syndrome internationally, authors typically focus on the disentangling the competing effects of increasing risk factors for Down's syndrome (e.g. maternal age) and increasing rates of termination (21, 22).
+Using surveillance data, de Graaf, Buckley (23) estimate an increasing trend in live birth prevalence in the US over a similar time period.
+Using hospital records, the Public Health Agency of Canada (24) estimate a stable trend.
+Ours is the only known example to have used data linkage to control for quality issues in the underlying data sources.

 Conclusion